 Cognitive dissonance begins to resolve when a victim finally accepts that she was involved in a pathological relationship with a very disordered person, and it can resolve completely when she finally really gets that the “good” psychopath was merely a fake persona.

 Pursue healing as a goal.
 Find the people and the things that help you.
 If something doesn’t work, don’t give up — try something else.
+Give yourself time.

 Psychology Today has series on healing after a pathological relationship, written by Brown.
 It’s called “Living the Gentle Life.”
 The series teaches “How to develop a life style that helps you heal emotionally, psychologically, spiritually and sexually.”